WorkpathHQ/example_workpath_tableau/README.md

 1. Create a Personal Access Token in Tableau, from a user with read access to the views you'd like to sync from.
 Expose the variables `PAT_NAME` and `PAT` as environment variables
 2. Create a Workpath Connect API Token.
 Expose it as `CONNECT_TOKEN`
-3. Create a copy of [`connected_kpis.yml`](connected_kpis.yml), and list all the KPIs you would want to sync.
+3. Create a copy of [`connected_kpis.yml`](connected_kpis.yml), and list all the KPIs and/or Key Results you would want to sync.
 Reach out to Workpath support to help populate this file

 ## Usage